 Perhaps the evolutionary stepping stone between self-scan checkouts and just-walk-out technology in Amazon Go stores is already here with Scan&Go apps.
 These apps allow shoppers to scan and pay for items using their smartphone without ever having to queue up or go through a traditional checkout experience.

 Australian supermarket giant Woolworths offers Scan&Go as a payment method for customers.
 The service is available to customers in six key Woolworth stores around Sydney, with two more stores scheduled to roll out the technology soon.
 To use the app, shoppers simply scan items using the Scan&Go app, track their balance as they go and pay in-app using banking details rather than at a store checkout.
-Thanks to the Scan&Go innovations, Woolies is now working towards opening its first single aisle,
+Thanks to the Scan&Go innovations, Woolies is now working towards opening its first single aisle, completely cashless store.

 Solutions like these are viewed by many retailers as more realistic and cost effective than the more costly, tech-heavy approach of Amazon Go shops.
 However, the Scan&Go shopping experience is not one-size-fits-all.
 Other industries such as fashion require RFID tags to be deactivated by a cashier at the point of sale.

 The alternatives to Amazon Go are already here – and you may be already using them – but as the technology becomes more affordable, and as consumer demands continue to evolve, we can expect to see further innovation.
 Technologies like augmented reality are likely to become more commonplace in app-based shopping experiences, where consumers can test-drive products at home, further blurring the distinction between the IRL (in-real-life) and the URL (online).

 Biometrics will also play a greater role in the payments ecosystem.
 In addition to the now commonplace fingerprint, voice and facial recognition, some companies are working on biometric-triggered embeddables, injectables or ingestibles.